-- Financial position: It was disappointing to see the fall in the standard of disclosure this year, given the economic climate and the importance of transparency in this area. - Employees: It was also disappointing to see the drop in standard of disclosure and the significant improvement reported in last year's review has not been sustained.
-Employees are an integral part of any business, and the standard of disclosures should reflect this.
+- Principle risks and uncertainties: It was disappointing to see the fall in the standard of disclosure this year, given the economic climate and the importance of transparency in this area. - Trends and factors affecting future development, performance or position: It was also disappointing to see the drop in the standard of disclosure and the significant improvement reported in last year's review has not been sustained.